igrishaev/pg2/docs/migrations.md

     --path PATH          migrations                Migrations path (a resource or a local file)
 ```

-Most of the options have default values.
-Both user and database names come from
+Most options have default values.
+Both user and database names come from the
-the `USER` environment variable.
+`USER` environment variable.
 The password is an empty string by default.
 For
 local trusted connections, the password might not be required.

 The list of the commands: